castaned/ML-integration-CMSSW/new_tools/README.md

 ssh -N -L local_machine_port:IP_host:remote_machine_port user@remote_IP
 ```

 The `remote_machine_port` and the `some_port` (from the MLflow command) must be the same, as well as the `IP_host`.
-Additionally, ensure the ports ob both machines are available for use.
+Additionally, ensure the ports of both machines are available for use.
 The `-N` prevents execution of other command in the terminal that creates the tunnel, but it is not obligatory.
 Finally, as mentioned earlier, enter `IP_host:local_machine_port` in your web browser to access the MLflow plataform.

 ## Next implementations:
 1. Template to run it on LXPLUS.